 - Step 4: Garnish with fresh chopped cilantro and a squeeze of lime juice if desired.

-- If the soup has been sitting for awhile, it may thicken up a bit so you may wish to add a bit more broth or coconut milk to thin it out to your desired consistency.
+If the soup has been sitting for awhile, it may thicken up a bit so you may wish to add a bit more broth or coconut milk to thin it out.

 There are a few different options for preparing the shredded chicken.
-If you choose to do your own shredded chicken, I recommend prepping it ahead of time to cut down on preparation time when making this soup.
+If you choose to make your own, I recommend prepping it ahead of time to cut down on preparation time when making this soup.

-Slow cooker: Place chicken breasts in a slow cooker and cook on high for 2-4 hours or low for 4-6 hours.
+- Slow cooker: Place boneless skinless chicken breasts in a slow cooker and cook on high for 2-4 hours or low for 4-6 hours.
 Shred using two forks.

 An even better option is to use a slurry to thicken the soup using either cornstarch or flour.